lkerr/groundfish-MSE/README.md

 ***

-### For specific information, please see the following files in the documentation directory (presented in a somewhat-sensible order):
+### For specific information, please see the following files in the documentation directory (presented in a somewhat-sensible order; also available under the Wiki tab):

  FILENAME              | DESCRIPTION